Kazakh language: Vowels

 Kazakh has a system of 12 phonemic vowels, 3 of which are diphthongs.
 The rounding contrast and /æ/ generally only occur as phonemes in the first syllable of a word, but do occur later allophonically; see the section on harmony below for more information.
 Moreover, the /æ/ sound has been included artificially due to the influence of Arabic, Persian and, later, Tatar languages during the Islamic period.
+It can be found in some native words, however.

 According to Vajda, the front/back quality of vowels is actually one of neutral versus retracted tongue root.

-Phonetic values are paired with the corresponding character in Kazakh's Cyrillic and current Latin alphabets.
+Phonetic values are paired with the corresponding character in Kazakh's Cyrillic and Latin alphabets.